ArdentEmpiricist/text_analysis/README.md

 [![Crates.io](https://img.shields.io/crates/l/text_analysis)](https://github.com/LazyEmpiricist/text_analysis/blob/main/LICENSE)

-Analyze text stored as *.txt or *pdf in chosen file or directory.
+Analyze text stored as *.txt or *.pdf in chosen file or directory.
 Doesn't read files in subdirectories.
 Counting all words and then searching for every unique word in the vicinity (+-5 words).
 Stores results in file [date/time]results_word_analysis.txt in given directory.